-If you aren’t going fully custom, or rebuilding with an original replica wooden stock, there’s really only two aftermarket choices worth talking about in our opinion.
+If you aren’t going fully custom or rebuilding with an original replica wooden stock, there are really only two aftermarket choices worth talking about in our opinion.

 You’ve got the ATI Monte Carlo for the Mosin Nagant, which is basically a polymer version of the original wooden stock.
 You’ll get some good mileage out of it, and is a great budget pick.

 You’ve also got the Archangel Promag which is more expensive, but the stock has been used and replicated across multiple rifle platforms.
 Let’s take a look at both in a little more detail.

 The Monte Carlo stock will give your Mosin a somewhat modern look.
 It will transform your rifle so it looks a little more like a Remington 700 with a shorter barrel.
 It’s made with a glass-reinforced polymer, which is extremely durable and can withstand repeated abuse.